Baddream29/Oracle-VPS/README.md

-Open cmd in project directory and past this command :
+Open cmd in project directory and past these commands :

 npm init -y

 npm install electron

 this project need node.js